-Do not send The AR the original or sole copy of a submission.
-The Awakenings Review does not accept responsibility for lost or damaged submissions.
+Needless to say, do not send the AR the original or sole copy of a submission.
+The AR does not accept responsibility for lost or damaged submissions.

 Pages should be numbered, and the writer's name, address, phone, and email address should appear at the top of the first page of each piece submitted.

 The AR is looking for a representative body of work from a poet.
 This may be 3-5 poems that would fill several pages of the journal (followed by the poet’s biography).
 We do not review single poems sent to us.